ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `ceedling build <tasks...>` or `ceedling <tasks...>`:

-  Runs the named build tasks. `build` is optional.
-Various option flags exist to control what project configuration is loaded, verbosity levels, logging, etc. See next section for build tasks.
-Of note, this application command provides optional test case filters using traditional option flags (ex. `--test-case=<filter>`) whose contents are provided to Rake test tasks behind the scenes.
+  Runs the named build tasks. `build` is optional (i.e. `ceedling test:all` is equivalent to `ceedling build test:all`).
+Various option flags exist to control project configuration loading, verbosity levels, logging, test task filters, etc.

+  See next section to understand the build & plugin tasks this application command is able to execute.
+Run `ceedling help build` to understand all the command line flags that work with build & plugin tasks.

 * `ceedling dumpconfig`:

   Process project configuration and write final result to a YAML file.
-  Various option flags exist to control what project configuration is loaded.
+  Various option flags exist to control project configuration loading, configuration manipulation, and configuration sub-section extraction.

 * `ceedling environment`: